ctnitchie/electron-packager/docs/faq.md

 ## Why isn't the relative path in my app code working?

-To make a path work in both development and production mode, you'll need to generate a path based on the location of the JavaScript file that is referencing the file.
+To make a path work in both development and packaged mode, you'll need to generate a path based on the location of the JavaScript file that is referencing the file.
 For example, if you had an app structure like the following: